googleapis/google-cloud-cpp-common/ci/templates/README.md

 # Helper scripts to generate CI build scripts

-The Google Cloud C++ project largely share their CI scripts, but there are some differences that cannot be (easily) handled by configuration files.
+The Google Cloud C++ projects largely share their CI scripts, but there are some differences that cannot be (easily) handled by configuration files.
 This directory contains helper scripts to generate the scripts or configuration files that cannot be refactored in any other form.